training that helps organizations engage, connect & recruit dads into their programs

 recruit more dads

-How Your Organization Benefits From the Toolkit:
+How Your Organization Benefits From My Dad Matters training:

 You know dads are important to support healthy child development and you really want to engage them.
 The problem is you just don’t know HOW to accomplish that goal.

 You or your organization might be lacking knowledge of father inclusive practices like:

 - What makes an effective program for dads

 - The eight guiding principles of welcoming fathers

 - How to apply the strengths-based framework to supporting dads

 - What organizational processes must be in place to successfully engage dads